-If you are a servicemember in the Army pursuing a certificate, associate, bachelor's, or graduate degree, UMGC will submit a student agreement or military degree plan to GoArmyEd.
+If you are a servicemember in the Army pursuing a certificate, an undergraduate degree (associate or bachelor's), or a graduate degree, UMGC will submit a student degree plan to ArmylgnitED.

-If you are a Navy, Marine Corps, or Coast Guard student pursuing an associate or bachelor's degree, UMGC will provide a military degree plan that documents any credit you have been awarded from other sources.
+If you are a Coast Guard, Marine Corps, or Navy student pursuing an associate or a bachelor's degree, UMGC will provide a military degree plan that documents any credit you have been awarded from other sources.
 The military degree plan also lists all your remaining degree requirements, including the total number of credits needed for graduation, as well as credits required to fulfill general education, major and minor, and elective requirements.

-If you are a Coast Guard, Navy, or Marine Corps servicemember pursuing a certificate or graduate degree, you do not require a military degree plan to continue to be eligible for tuition assistance.
+If you are a Coast Guard, Marine Corps, or Navy servicemember pursuing a certificate or graduate degree, you do not require a military degree plan to continue to be eligible for tuition assistance.
 The Academic Advisement Report is sufficient documentation for that purpose.

-If you are an Air Force servicemember pursuing a certificate or an undergraduate (associate or bachelor's) degree, UMGC will provide a specialized military degree plan (titled an Air Force Degree Plan).
+If you are an Air Force servicemember pursuing a certificate, an undergraduate degree (associate or bachelor's), or a graduate degree, UMGC will provide a specialized military degree plan (titled an Air Force Degree Plan).